cessen/ropey/design/design.md

 There are two cases where this invariant might not hold true:

 1. When the root node is a leaf, it may contain less than `MIN_BYTES` of text.
-2. If the text contains a contiguous grapheme that is larger than `MAX_BYTES`, then the leaf node that contains it must exceed `MAX_BYTES` to avoid splitting it.
+2. If the text begins or ends with a CRLF pair that just pushed it over the edge in specific circumstances, then the leaf node that contains it must exceed `MAX_BYTES` to avoid splitting it.
+This should be extremely rare.

 In practice, case 2 is vanishingly unlikely to ever happen in real (and non-broken) text.
 Nevertheless, it needs to be handled correctly by all code.